 Insurance.
 Insurance and service contracts as provided for under ORS 414.115, 414.125, 414.135 and 414.145.

 Non-Owned Property.
 Contracts or arrangements for the sale or other disposal of abandoned property or other personal property not owned by the city.

-Sole-Source Contracts.
-Contracts for goods or services which are available from a single source may be awarded without competition.

 Specialty Goods for Resale.
 Contracts for the purchase of specialty goods by the city for resale to consumers.